Wilhelm-Lee/Study_old/README.md

 Warning!
 This branch of staffs are outdated.
-Please visit https://github.com/MichealWilliamLR/Study for latest information
+Please visit https://github.com/MichealWilliamLR/Study for latest information.